afratetlay/memory_game/README.md

 **Fonts**

-- The primary font **Fredoka One** was chosen because it resembles the simple letters used in products made for pre-school children.
-It's likeness to fridge magnets for children is nostalgic for parents as well.
+- The primary font **Bangers, cursive;** was chosen because it was the closest font that resembled a superhero comic book style.

-- The secondary font **Bubblegum Sans** was chosen for its childlike qualities, while complementing the primary font nicely in style because it is more compact.

-**Icons**

-- All icons used were chosen for their obvious meaning and purpose so that they can be understood by everyone.

 **Colours**